IamAdamJowett/angular-coms/README.md

 ####Deregistering event listeners

 Like native angular events, the `onSignal` method returns the de-registering function as part of the call.
-Simply assign this to a variable and you can call it late to manually remove a listener.
+You can assign this to a variable and call it later to manually remove a listener.
+Listeners are de-registed automatically when the scope is destroyed as long as you pass the scope as the last parameter of the listener.

     var fooListener = Coms.onSignal(Events.FOO_EVENT, function (event, data) {
         console.log('FOO_EVENT received with fooVar value of: ' + data);